 Bar none, the question we’re asked the most is “How do you afford to travel so much?”
 And it’s a fair question.

-One of the best ways we’ve found to make travel less expensive is to cut our accommodation costs.
+While we’ve become really good at how to save for a round the world trip, one of the best ways we’ve found to make travel less expensive is to cut our accommodation costs.

 In the past few years, we’ve traveled when our rental leases were over, and stored all of our belongings in a storage locker while we explored the world.
 While giving up our house did free up a lot of money, it’s a huge hassle to pack up everything when we go on a trip and find a new place when we return.